Fearful of political criticism, China won’t show the Oscars live

 “I think if she says something about China it will be interesting, and if she doesn’t that will be interesting for an entirely different reason,” said Aynne Kokas, a University of Virginia professor and author of “Hollywood Made In China,” about their relationship.
 “There’s a financial imperative for her not to tick off the Chinese government.
 But maybe she sees a moral imperative to stand her ground.”

-A spokeswoman for Searchlight Pictures, the Disney-owned label that has released and is campaigning “Nomadland,” declined to comment.
+A spokeswoman for Searchlight Pictures, the Disney-owned unit that has released and is campaigning “Nomadland,” declined to comment.
 She referred Zhao requests to her publicist, who was not immediately available for comment.

 The Oscars controversy suggests the friction that can happen between two forms of current Hollywood: the activist one intent on speaking out about human rights and the corporate one interesting in packaging global product a wide audience.